China is the manufacturing center of the world for many industries, and cookware is no exception.

 Seasoned cast iron is just like standard cast iron, but it’s prepared with a layer of fat baked into the surface, making it ready to go straight out of the box.

 Enameled cast iron is cast iron but coated in a smooth, shiny enamel, making it non-reactive and easier to clean.
+While Lodge’s seasoned cast iron cookware is made in the United States, the enameled cookware is made in China.

 The seasoned cast iron is dark gray/black, but the enameled options are available in bold colors, including red, teal, blue, and white.